scholarslab/digital-collect-toolkit/docs/social-media/installing-twarc.md

    Click 'Authorize app'.
 A pin number will be provided, Type this pin into your terminal, as seen in step 3, then press 'enter'.

 5. After entering your pin, your terminal should give a message telling you where your twitter credentials are saved, followed by "Happy twarcing!"
-This means your twarc installation is configured and you can now start [collecting tweets](../social-media/collect-tweets)!
+This means your twarc installation is configured.

+Next, learn the basics of colleting twitter data: [Twarc Introductory Lesson]({{ site.baseurl }}{% link docs/social-media/collect-tweets.md %})

 ## Twarc for Windows